 Large-scale projects may be conducted in more than one PHA, or they may consist of multiple related research projects.
 In most cases, you will only need to submit one permit application, provided that the Applicant remains the same for all related projects.
-If you are applying for a large-scale research project, please contact the appropriate Research Coordinator/s (see Appendix A).
+If you are applying for a large-scale research project, please contact the appropriate Research Coordinator/s (see List of Research Coordinators).